04 October 2017

 Each club runs its own Junior Surf programme from October to March, generally on a Sunday morning or afternoon.

 It's for 7 to 13-year-old kids, after which keen young people can become a qualified lifeguard and/or continue to compete in the sport of surf lifesaving.

-“We want juniors to have fun at the beach and make new friends while learning how to save lives,” says Surf Life Saving New Zealand Sport Manager Mike Lord.
+"We want juniors to have fun at the beach and make new friends while learning lifelong skills like how to save lives in the water," says Surf Life Saving New Zealand Sport Manager Mike Lord.

-“The skills they develop and opportunities to take part in Junior Surf carnivals are also a great introduction to the sport of surf lifesaving.
-These carnivals are great for kids’ surf skills, confidence, and fitness.”
+"The skills they develop, along with the opportunities to take part in Junior Surf carnivals are also a great introduction to the sport of surf lifesaving.
+These carnivals are great for kids' surf skills, confidence, and fitness."